How Agencies Track Product Mentions and Brand Safety in Video Content

 After the creator submits their recording, the agency uploads the audio to CutCue.
 The analysis returns a report showing: the brand was mentioned at 4:32, 12:18, and 41:07; no competitor brands were detected; the CTA phrase appeared at 4:48.

 This takes minutes rather than the time required to watch or listen through the full video.
-For a creator submitting a 45-minute gaming video, the difference between manual review and automated analysis is the difference between 45 minutes of someone’s time and a few minutes of processing.
+For a creator submitting a 45-minute gaming video, the difference between manual review and automated analysis is the difference between 45 minutes of someone’s time and 2–3 minutes of processing.

 Across a campaign with twenty creators, that compounds into hours recovered every week.